cdavis411/docs/pages/02.gantry4/05.tutorials/07.adding-a-custom-stylesheet/docs.md

 Step 1: Adding Your Custom CSS File
 -----------------------------------
-To create a custom CSS file, you just have to create a new css file at `/templates/[TEMPLATE]/css/` and name it **[TEMPLATE]-custom.css**.
+To create a custom CSS file, you just have to create a new css file.
 The new custom CSS file will automatically get loaded by the Gantry framework.
+See the file appropriate naming and path with the corresponding platform below (i.e., Joomla, WordPress).

 [ui-tabs position="top-left" active="0"]
 [ui-tab title="Joomla"]
+Create a file at `/templates/[TEMPLATE]/css/` and name it **[TEMPLATE]-custom.css**.

 ![](template-custom-css.jpg)  {.border .shadow}

 [/ui-tab]
 [ui-tab title="WordPress"]
+Create a file at `/themes/[THEME]/css/` and name it **[THEME]-custom.css**.

 ![](template-custom-css_wp.jpg)  {.border .shadow}